George Gipp: College career

-He scored 21 career touchdowns, averaged 38 yards a punt, and gathered five interceptions as well as 14 yards per punt return and 22 yards per kick return in four seasons of play.
+Gipp scored 21 career touchdowns, averaged 38 yards a punt, and gathered five interceptions as well as averaging 14 yards per punt return and 22 yards per kick return in four seasons of play.
 Gipp is still Notre Dame's all-time leader in average yards per rush for a season (8.1), career average yards per play of total offense (9.37), and career average yards per game of total offense (128.4).

 Death

-Gipp died December 14, 1920, two weeks after being elected Notre Dame's first All-American by Walter Camp, and second consensus All-American overall (after Gus Dorais).
+Gipp died December 14, 1920, two weeks after being selected Notre Dame's first All-American by Walter Camp and second consensus All-American overall (after Gus Dorais).

-A frequently told but probably apocryphal story of Gipp's death begins when he returned to Notre Dame's campus after curfew from a night out.
+A popular but apocryphal account of Gipp's death begins when he returned to Notre Dame's campus after curfew from a night out.
 Unable to gain entrance to his residence, Gipp went to the rear door of Washington Hall, the campus' theatre building.
 He was a steward for the building and knew the rear door was often unlocked.
-He usually spent such nights in the hall.
+Gipp often spent such nights in the hall.
 On that night, however, the door was locked, and Gipp was forced to sleep outside.
-By the morning, he had contracted pneumonia and eventually died from a related infection.
+As a result of that night, Gipp contracted pneumonia and eventually died from a related infection.

 It is more likely that Gipp contracted strep throat and pneumonia while giving punting lessons after his final game, November 20 against Northwestern.
 Since antibiotics were not available in the 1920s, treatment options for such infections were limited.

 Gipp's hometown of Laurium built a memorial in his honor; he is buried in Lake View Cemetery near West Tamarack, Michigan.